 Any successful video project is going to require a great deal of planning.
 The old adage of the “5 Ps” still applies whether you are doing your production internally, or hiring an outside production company and crew – Pre-Planning- Prevents-Poor-Production.

 There’s an old saying that a picture is worth a thousand words.
 Multiply that by a few million pixels, and -- you get the picture!
 Video creates an emotional connection to your target audience in a way that text alone just can’t touch.

 More and more companies are coming to realize that web video is good for more than just cute videos of puppies and kittens, or teenagers getting pranked.

-Some videographers, and directors may like the spontaneity of shooting on the fly, but others like to plan in advance with meticulous detail, panning or “blocking” each shot, determining his or her camera angles, and lighting requirements during a “location scout.”
+Some videographers and directors may like the spontaneity of shooting on the fly.
+But others like to plan in advance.
+They do it with meticulous detail, panning, or “blocking” each shot, determining his or her camera angles, and lighting requirements during a “location scout.”